ELIXIR-IIB-training/website/_posts/2019-05-30-train-the-trainer-padua.md

 ## Fee
 There is no course attendance fee.
-The participants will need to bear their travel and accomodation costs.
+The participants will need to bear their travel and accommodation costs.
 Candidates from ELIXIR nodes might apply for an [ELIXIR Staff Exchange Programme Travel Grant](https://goo.gl/auzcnY) when they fill their application form.
 <br>
 <br>